 and computing control; and the role and use of electric utility “push or

 The debate about the importance and cost of environmental protection and its impact on energy sources and utilization has grown since the inauguration of the Trump Administration.
 On February 27, 2017, CE3 hosted a webinar with Victor Flatt and Heather Payne discussing their article, "Not One Without the Other," and their findings concerning the historic prioritization of environmental protection, jobs, and other important values in statutes.
 The article was originally published in 2015 in Environmental Law.
 It makes the case that environmental, energy, and economic policy must be considered simultaneously and reviews statutory prioritization to provide some guidance on relative importance of values.
-Professor David Ardia of UNC School of Law and UNC's Journalism School moderated the conversation.
+Professor David Ardia of UNC School of Law and UNC School of Media and Journalism moderated the conversation.

 Edited versions discussing the core values at work in environmental law and the importance of transparency are also available.